 Anisfield-Wolf Book Awards Documentary

-The week features a one-hour documentary with historian Vincent Brown, poet Victoria Chang, memoirist Natasha Trethewey, novelist James McBride, and lifetime achievement recipient Samuel R. Delany.
+Join us for a crisp, one-hour documentary with historian Vincent Brown, poet Victoria Chang, memoirist Natasha Trethewey, novelist James McBride, and lifetime achievement recipient Samuel R. Delany.
 Jury Chair Henry Louis Gates Jr. will host.
 56 minute runtime, closed captioning available

 Friday, October 1